UNCLASSIFIED (U)

 Persons seeking emergency financial or medical assistance from the U.S. Government must establish that they are U.S. citizens or noncitizen nationals and are entitled to these services.

-NOTE: When a U.S. citizen or national is traveling or residing abroad with immediate family members that include an alien immediate family member (spouse, child), such an individual may be included in a repatriation loan—we also say this is possible for EMDA loans.
+NOTE: When a U.S. citizen or national is traveling or residing abroad with immediate family members that include a non-U.S. citizen immediate family member (spouse, child), such an individual may be included in a repatriation loan—we also say this is possible for EMDA loans.
 This practice is being incorporated in the 22 CFR.

 7 fam 314 reporting